- Unleavened Bread

-Since the Hebrew calendar starts each day at evening it is sometimes *confusing determining when a festival begins and ends.
+Since the Jewish calendar starts each day at evening it is sometimes *confusing determining when a festival begins and ends.
 For example Pesach begins on Nisan 14 at evening that is between 3:00 pm to sundown, and continues through Nisan 15.
 Strictly speaking, then, Passover begins on Nisan 14 and continues through Nisan 15.

-*There is a deep spiritual meaning as to why there is so much temporal confusion during this sacred time: there is a “Hidden Day” that is lost in the Hebrew calendar but with discernment can be found.
+*There is a deep spiritual meaning as to why there is so much temporal confusion during this sacred time: there is a “Hidden Day” that is lost in the Jewish calendar but with discernment can be found.